Matt Vinc

-Matt Vinc (/vɪns/ VINSS; born June 9, 1982, in St. Catharines, Ontario) is a Canadian professional box lacrosse goaltender who plays for the Buffalo Bandits in the National Lacrosse League and for the Peterborough Lakers of the Major Series Lacrosse.
+Matt Vinc (/vɪns/ VINSS; born June 9, 1982, in St. Catharines, Ontario) is a Canadian former professional box lacrosse goaltender who last played for the Buffalo Bandits of the National Lacrosse League (NLL).
+Vinc is widely considered the greatest box lacrosse goaltender of all time.

-He was a member of Team Canada He is also a teacher and lacrosse coach at Denis Morris Catholic High School in St. Catharines.

 Junior career

 Vinc had an outstanding junior career.
 He played for the St. Catharines Athletics in the OLA Junior A Lacrosse League from 1999 to 2003.
 His accomplishments playing for the A's include: